 "FUNDAMENTAL AND TRANSLATIONAL RESEARCH ARE BOTH PART OF THE SAME THING - KNOWLEDGE - YOU REALLY CAN'T HAVE ONE WITHOUT THE OTHER.
-CUTTING INTO ONE OF THEM NECESSARILY DIMINISHES THE OTHER." - PROFESSOR HOPE JAHREN
+CUTTING INTO ONE OF THEM NECESSARILY DIMINISHES THE OTHER." - PROFESSOR HOPE JAHREN, 2018 ASMR MEDALLIST

-Success of the MRFF needs to be ensured by creating a long-term investment strategy for the NHMRC with the purpose of generating a predictable and sustainable health & medical research ecosystem.
-This will ensure continued health and economic gains which will assist to mitigate the rising and unsustainable cost of health care and the burden of sidease Australia is facing.
+Success of the MRFF can only be ensured by creating a longterm investment strategy for the NHMRC with the purpose of supporting a sustainable health & medical research pipeline.
+This will ensure continued health and economic gains that will assist in mitigating the rising and unsustainable cost of health care and the burden of disease Australia is facing.
+IMMEDIATE DOUBLING OF NHMRC BUDGET & SUSTAINED INVESTMENT TO 3% OF FEDERAL HEALTH BUDGET